sebsto/amplify-ios-workshop/MOB304/instructions/content/20_getting_started/20_bootstrapping_the_app.md

 1. This workshop will start from the *Complete* version of the tutorial project.
 In the remaining part of this workshop, `$PROJECT_DIRECTORY` will refer to `~/Downloads/amplify-ios-workshop/Complete/Landmarks`.

-    Unzip the file and open the XCode project:
+    Unzip the file and open the Xcode project:

  ```bash
  # download the workshop ZIP file